Goodbye Cruel World (Elvis Costello album): Background

 Elvis Costello released his eighth studio album Punch the Clock in August 1983.
-With a mainstream pop-soul sound fashioned by one of England's top production duos at the time, Clive Langer and Alan Winstanley, the record rebounded from the commercial disappointment of 1982's Imperial Bedroom, reaching number three in the UK and number 24 in the US.
+With a mainstream pop-soul sound fashioned by one of England's top production duos at the time, Clive Langer and Alan Winstanley, the record rebounded from the commercial disappointment of 1982's Imperial Bedroom, reaching number three in the United Kingdom and number 24 in the United States.
 To support the album, Costello and his backing band the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation)—toured for the rest of the year.
-However, the additions of horns and backing singers, who played on Punch the Clock, to the shows added tensions between Costello and the band, who felt sidelined.
-Costello was also suffering personal crises at the time, having resumed his affair with model Bebe Buell, leading to the breakdown of his marriage.
+The additions of the horns and backing singers, who played on Punch the Clock, to the shows added tensions between Costello and the band, who felt sidelined.
+Costello was also suffering personal crises at the time, having resumed his affair with the model Bebe Buell, leading to the breakdown of his marriage.

 Believing the songs on Punch the Clock lacked refinement, which he partly attributed to the production, Costello spent December 1983 and January 1984 writing songs in an unused F-Beat Records office above a hair salon in Acton, London.
 Equipped with an electric piano, guitar and canvas to paint on when he ran out of ideas, he applied "more craft and focus", recording demos of "The Great Unknown", "Worthless Thing" and "Peace in Our Time" at London's Eden Studios.
-According to author Graeme Thomson, there was a "a reflective, narrative thread to the new songs".
+According to the author Graeme Thomson, there was a "a reflective, narrative thread to the new songs".
 In mid-February 1984, Costello and the Attractions road-tested nine of the new record's 13 songs on a short six-date tour in France.
 Tensions between them continued and by the time recording for the new album started, the artist had privately decided it would be his last album with the Attractions.